abonzini/ODLBoardGame/CardResources/CardData/readme.md

 - ```KILL_ENTITIES``` insta-kills (no damage step) each of the references on the current reference list

+- ```EFFECT_DAMAGE``` deals effect damage to the reference targets.
+Similar to combat output but processed on a different place.
+There's not Defender attack, even if damage is dealt by unit.

+    Parameters:
+    - ```Input``` contains the value of the damage

 ## Possible Parameter Values

 - ```EffectLocation```